 We’ve Convinced You—Now What?

-To really reap the benefits, your classroom library must be attractive, well-organized, and accessible.
-For it to become the place where children gravitate when there is a free moment, the library needs to be filled with resources that capture the interests and fit the abilities of your students.
+Your classroom library must be attractive, well-organized, and accessible to reap the benefits.
+For it to become where children gravitate when there is a free moment, the library needs to be filled with resources that capture the interests and fit your students’ abilities.

-In addition, if the classroom library is going to become the go-to spot, then the collection must include material students can read accurately and fluently.
+In addition, if the classroom library becomes the go-to spot, the collection must include material students can read accurately and fluently.
 This, of course, suggests the need for having many of the books in your collection leveled.
-Access to books that have you can read increases fluency, which is linked to successful comprehension (Allington, 2000).
+Access to books you can read increases fluency, which is linked to successful comprehension (Allington, 2000).

 The most significant growth occurs when students increase both volume of reading (the number of books read) and their reading stamina (the amount of time spent reading) (Allignton, 2000).
-Therefore, the collection must not only be something students are drawn to, but it must also be filled with quality texts, writing that is engaging and interesting, and materials that are visually appealing.
+Therefore, the collection must not only be something students are drawn to, but it must also be filled with quality texts, engaging and interesting writing, and visually appealing materials.

 The research is clear: time spent reading is a key component in the overall development of positive attitudes about reading, increased reading achievement, and improved comprehension.
-Access to texts and increased time spent reading are essential to reading success (Cunningham & Stanovich, 1998; Routman, 2003).
+Access to texts and increased reading time is essential to reading success (Cunningham & Stanovich, 1998; Routman, 2003).

-So let’s agree that an accessible classroom library has a dramatic effect on literacy development!
+So let’s agree that an accessible classroom library dramatically affects literacy development!